luiscielak/EmpathyTotems/emto-doc/partials/product.md

 Components
 ---

-#### Hardware
+Hardware
 - 1 Arduino Uno micro-controller 4 Wires
 - 1 Breadboard
 - 1 RGB LED
 - 3 Resistors

-#### Software
+Software
 - Arduino
 - Processing
 - LAMP stack server

-#### Functions
+Functions
 - Input emotion data from a mobile device
 - Store emotion entries for further analysis
 - Send emotion data to an Arduino microcontroller
 - Receive emotion data from server
 - Interpret emotion data and convert to empathy rate
 - Represent empathy rate by using color, form, shape, and texture

 Diagrams
 ---

 ### Data Flow

 <!-- ![data-flow_diagram](http://placehold.it/640x120) -->

 Emotion → Emotion Rate → Empathy Rate → Empathy Glow Application

 ### Application Stack

 <!-- ![app-stack_diagram](http://placehold.it/640x120) -->

 Linux → Apache → MySQL → PHP → Application

 ### Network Topology

 <!-- ![network_diagram](http://placehold.it/640x120) -->

 Application → Web Server → Processing → Arduino

-Implementation Roadmap
+Roadmap
 ---

-The implementation roadmap consists of a schedule of 20 weeks broken down in four phases (research, design, build, and test).
+The implementation roadmap consists of a schedule of 20 weeks divided in four phases (research, design, build, and test).
 The project is due to be complemented on May 8th, with a starting date of January 1st, 2014.

 Each phase consists of a set of project milestones along with the corresponding tasks.
 This list is being logged in a [todo file](todo.md) and it is visually represented with a [Gantt chart](gantt.md).

-Needs and Opportunities
+Needs & Opportunities
 ---

 Everyone feels, happy, angry, anxious and depressed sometimes.
 Paying attention on how we feel by using the tools available to us can help us grow as individuals and lead us to become happier human beings.